Horlivka: War in Donbas

 In the middle of April 2014, and shortly thereafter, pro-Russian separatists captured several towns in Donetsk Oblast.
-A group of separatists seized the police station in Horlivka on April 14; the city hall was seized on April 30.
-The mayor of the city, Yevhen Klep, was detained by the separatists on June 11, and not released until July 18.
+A group of separatists seized the police station in Horlivka on 14 April; the city hall was seized on 30 April.
+The mayor of the city, Yevhen Klep, was detained by the separatists on 11 June and not released until 18 July.
 Local chief of police Andriy Kryschenko was captured and badly beaten by the insurgents.
-A Horlivka city council deputy, Volodymyr Rybak, was kidnapped by the pro-Russian militants on April 17.
-His body was later found in a river on April 22.
-The city administration building was seized on April 30, solidifying separatist control over Horlivka.
-Self-proclaimed mayor of Horlivka Volodymyr Kolosniuk was arrested by the SBU on suspicion of participation in "terrorist activities" on July 2.
+A Horlivka city council deputy, Volodymyr Rybak, was kidnapped by the pro-Russian militants on 17 April.
+His body was later found in a river on 22 April.
+The city administration building was seized on 30 April, solidifying separatist control over Horlivka.
+Self-proclaimed mayor of Horlivka Volodymyr Kolosniuk was arrested by the SBU on suspicion of participation in "terrorist activities" on 2 July.

-On July 21 and 22, 2014, the city saw heavy fighting.
-The Ukrainian army reportedly retook parts of Horlivka on July 21.
-After the Ukrainian army had retaken Lysychansk on July 25, 2014, the recapture of Horlivka became a priority, for the city was seen as "a direct path to the regional center – Donetsk".
-As of July 28, the city was reported to be fully surrounded by Ukrainian troops, with rebels holding their positions inside.
+On 21 and 22 July 2014, the city saw heavy fighting.
+The Ukrainian army reportedly retook parts of Horlivka on 21 July.
+After the Ukrainian army had retaken Lysychansk on 25 July 2014, the recapture of Horlivka became a priority, for the city was seen as "a direct path to the regional center – Donetsk".
+As of 28 July, the city was reported to be fully surrounded by Ukrainian troops, with rebels holding their positions inside.
 However, Horlivka continued to be controlled by separatist forces.
-As of June 2015 it was situated ten kilometers from the war front.
+As of June 2015, it was situated ten kilometers from the war front.
 Suburbs of Horlivka stayed under Ukrainian army control.
 In November 2017 they regained control of the villages of Travneve and Hladosove north of Horlivka.

 As reported by the city administration, from the beginning of the conflict until late January 2015, 274 local civilians were wounded and 92 killed, including nine children.
 Because of the conflict the city's population shrank to 180,000.

-In late March 2019, according to Ukrainian media reports, Ukrainian army mine clearance specialist Andriy Shor, who participated in both battles for the Donetsk Airport and the Battle of Pisky, announced on Facebook that the Ukrainian army had recently taken control of Horlivka city.
-Unian reported that Ukrainian forces had secured the outskirts of the city and are slowly advancing further towards the center of Horlivka, citing Ukrainian volunteer Yuriy Mysiahin.
+In late March 2019, according to Ukrainian media reports, Ukrainian army mine clearance specialist Andriy Shor, who participated in both battles for the Donetsk Airport and the Battle of Pisky, announced on Facebook that the Ukrainian army had recently entered Horlivka city.
+Unian reported that Ukrainian forces had secured the outskirts of the city and were slowly advancing further towards the center of Horlivka, citing Ukrainian volunteer Yuriy Mysiahin.
 In May the separatists tried to push the Ukrainian forces back, but failed.

-As of 2020, the majority of the town remains under separatist control.
+As of 2020, the city remained under separatist control.
 In June 2020, the former head of DPR propaganda in Horlivka handed himself to SBU.

-2022 Horlivka offensive

-In 2022, Ukrainian reports claimed there was a military offensive in the city.
+In July 2020, as part of the reform of administrative divisions in Ukraine, Horlivka was made the administrative center of Horlivka Raion.
+This new status is not recognized by the pro-Russian occupation authorities.